ariesbabu/ocp-gitp/docs/optional_labs/ocp_image_registry.md

    The ``ntnx-objects.prism-central.cluster.local`` SAN is required at this time as a second domain to workaround HPOC runbook issue which by default installs a SSL certificate by using this FQDN.

-   This is usually not required in environments that doesn't prepopulate deteministic FQDN as the SAN of the certificate.
+   This is usually not required in environments that doesn't pre-populate deterministic FQDN as the SAN of the certificate.
    :::

    ```bash